-Whether you are at work or at dinner with friends, constantly checking your phone decreases your productivity (and it can be considered as rude).
+Whether you are at work or at dinner with friends, constantly checking your phone decreases your productivity (and can be considered as rude).

-There are now lots of apps that allow you to lock your social media apps for an hour or two, or schedule your content if you need to ‘work’ so you don’t have to post it manually.
+There are now lots of apps that allow you to lock your social media apps for an hour or two or schedule your content if you need to ‘work’ so you don’t have to post it manually.
 We love tools like Later, which is handy to use for Instagram to schedule your posts in advance and to upload your posts automatically.

 Time is precious and scrolling up and down your phone can be time-consuming (also, you can also seriously injure your thumb – just saying!).